-In January of 2006, Distress Centres began its partnership with Toronto’s Emergency Medical Services in the provision of a dedicated warm transfer line for suicidal callers.
-While at-risk individuals who have already provided their contact information are waiting for the arrival of an ambulance, the dispatcher transfers the call to Distress Centres volunteer responders to provide compassionate crisis support until EMS arrives on the scene.
+Distress Centres began its partnership with Toronto’s Emergency Medical Services in the provision of a dedicated warm transfer line for suicidal callers in 2006.
+While at-risk individuals who have already provided their contact information are waiting for the arrival of an ambulance, the dispatcher transfers the call to Distress Centres volunteer crisis line responders to provide compassionate crisis support until EMS arrives on the scene.

-The EMS Warm transfer fine provides support to high-risk individuals navigating suicidal circumstances until emergency services arrive on the scene.
-Through our partnership with Toronto Emergency Medical Services, EMS dispatchers transfer these individuals to us as their team is dispatched.
+The Toronto Emergency Medical Services (EMS) Warm transfer line provides support to high-risk individuals navigating suicidal circumstances until emergency services arrive on the scene.
+Through our partnership with EMS dispatchers transfer these individuals to us as their team is dispatched.